HashMap Internal Implementation Analysis in Java

 Let’s note down the steps one by one:

-- Here comes the main part.
-Now, as we know that two unequal objects can have the same hash code value, how two different objects will be stored in the same array location [called bucket].
+• Now the interesting part: since two unequal objects can have the same hash code, how are two different objects stored at the same array location (called a bucket)?

-The answer is LinkedList.
-If you remember, the Entry class had an attribute “next”.
-This attribute always points to the next object in the chain.
-This is exactly the behavior of LinkedList.
+The answer is a LinkedList.
+Recall that the Entry class has a “next” attribute, which always points to the next object in the chain, exactly the behavior of a LinkedList.

 So, in case of collision, Entry objects are stored in LinkedList form.
-When an Entry object needs to be stored in a particular index, HashMap checks whether there is already an entry?
-If there is no entry already present, the Entry object is stored in this location.
+When an Entry object needs to be stored at a particular index, HashMap checks whether there is already an entry there.
+If not, the Entry object is stored in this location.

 If there is already an object sitting on the calculated index, its next attribute is checked.
-If it is null, and current Entry object becomes the next node in LinkedList.
+If it is null, the current Entry object becomes the next node in the LinkedList.
 If the next variable is not null, the procedure is followed until the next is evaluated as null.

 What if we add another value object with the same key as entered before.
 Logically, it should replace the old value.
 How it is done?
 Well, after determining the index position of the Entry object, while iterating over LinkedList on the calculated index, HashMap calls the equals method on the key object for each Entry object.
 All these Entry objects in LinkedList will have a similar hash code but equals() method will test for true equality.
 If key.equals(k) will be true then both keys are treated as the same key object.
 This will cause the replacing of the value object inside the Entry object only.